LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/Xbee/README.md

 ### MAC Sublayer Protocol

 ### Frame Structure
+In the ZigBee technology, the frames are transported as 802.15.4 payload.
+This format is illustrated as follows:
+- Frame Control

+  In the frame control are specified the type of package that is sent.
+These are the different parameters that can be specified: frame type, protocol version, route discovery, multicast, security, source route,destination IEEE address, and source IEEE address.
+It is important to mention that these parameters are only informational, no actual data is in this field.

+- Destination Address

+  In the destination field, we can specify where we are sendiong our packet: 0xffff broadcast to all node (this includes sleeping devices), 0xfffd broadcast to all awake devices, and 0xfffc broadcast only to routers.

+- Source Address

+  Here we can find the source address.

+- Radious

+  The radious defines the maximum number of hops allowed for this packet.

+- Sequence Number

+  This is the rolling counter.

+- Payload

+  The payload is our actuall APS data.
+However, we can also find network layer commands.

 ## Materials
 * 2 XBee devices of the same model (S1, S1 Pro, S2, S2 Pro or S2C)